adblockplus/libadblockplus-android/README.md

 Set `SHARED_V8_LIB_DIR` environment variable as full absolute path to pass specific directory instead of default one (`libadblockplus-android/jni/libadblockplus-binaries`).

+### Building for single ARCH

+By default libadblockplus-android is built for both ARM and x86 and it can be filtered when building end-user android application.
+However sometimes it can be desired to build "libadblockplus-android.aar" for single ARCH.

+Pass `abi_arm` or `abi_x86` to build it for single arch or `abi_all` for all ARCHs:

+    `./gradlew clean assembleAbi_arm`

+Note

+    [Configuration] Using libadblockplus-android ABI flavor: abi_arm

+output while building.

 ## Library tests

 Android tests for the library.